griffithlab/civic-docs/docs/curating/editor.rst

 **Application process:**

-- An existing curator is nominated or self-nominated by contacting help@civicdb.org.
+- An existing curator is nominated or self-nominated by  `sending an email to the civic-help email list <mailto:help@civicdb.org?subject=CIViC\ Help\ Editor>`_.

   - Please provide candidate's full name, affiliation, CV, contact info and CIViC profile id/name.